Skip to content

 One person describes an image.
 Everyone else draws it without seeing the original.

-The point is not art.
-The point is instruction quality.
-People learn fast that “draw a triangle” is weak, while “draw a triangle with the flat side on top” is useful.
+Art is not the point.
+Instruction quality is.
+People learn fast that “draw a triangle” is useless next to “draw a triangle with the flat side on top.”

 • Best use: communication practice where the failure is funny and visible.